blueloot/godotfpscontroller/README.md

 ___

     todo list
-        ..more to come

     ground actions
         [x] walking
         [x] slopes
         [/] stairs
-            - sometimes fail if sprinting
+            - sometimes fails if sprinting
             - does not work for all stepsize or playersize [x] crouching
         [x] sprinting